Mo-Makdah/currency-chart/README.md

 1) The `src/app/currency-chart/search-box` component which takes inputs necessary for fetching the data and displaying, these 3 input fields are `Coin Id`, `From Date`, `To Date`.
 This component also has a button to submit the data, as well as a response message section which displays the request's response whether a success or an error.
 2) The `src/app/currency-chart/chart-box` component which takes the data from the search-box component input fields, and sends the input to the service which fetches the data from the API and displays the updated chart accordingly.

+The resulting application is a complete component that takes user input, send requests, and display results in a smooth way without any problems for the user.

 ## Error Handling
 This web component can handle all types of errors without crashing the application.
 Whether it's a user's error or a server error, it will all be handled and displayed for the user to see the type of error on hand.